 - 7. The strategies identify a number of key issues.
-These include; - The Trust operates 14 Council sports halls in the Council area at venues such as Barrhead Foundry and the school site dual use facilities such as Eastwood High School.
-Of the 14 sports halls only Barrhead Foundry offers accessible sports halls during both off peak and peak times.
+These include; - Of the 14 sports halls operated by the Trust on behalf of the council only Barrhead Foundry offers accessible sports halls during both off peak and peak times.
 Access at the remainder is limited during the day because of the priority given to educational use. - Reliance on the education sector for access to sports halls limits levels of daytime community use. - Eastwood Park Leisure Centre and Neilston Pool are both over 40 years old and in need of significant investment or replacement.